 • Fresh Herbs – you can use whatever fresh herbs you like!
 Sage, rosemary, tarragon, etc.

-Pat the chicken dry and season with salt and pepper
+• Pat dry with a paper towel and season chicken with salt and pepper

-Transfer the skillet to the oven preheated to 400ºF and cook for another 8-10 minutes.
-Serve with fresh herbs.
+• Transfer the skillet to the oven preheated to 400ºF and cook for another 8-10 minutes.
+Check the internal temperature with a meat thermometer to make sure the chicken has reached 165 degrees F.

 pan seared chicken thighs with crispy skin in red pan with herbs, green beans and bread on the side

-This easy pan-seared thigh recipe goes deliciously with hearty collard greens and mashed potatoes.
+This easy pan-seared thigh recipe goes deliciously with hearty collard greens, green beans, a simple salad, or mashed potatoes.
 These chicken thighs are also delicious with a side of root veggies and a glass of soft white wine.
+If you’re a fan of cauliflower rice, try those on the side as well.

-Leftover cooked chicken will last in an airtight container in the fridge for 3-4 days or in the freezer for 2-3 months.
+The leftover chicken will last in an airtight container in the fridge for 3-4 days or in the freezer for 2-3 months.
 To reheat, warm on the stove over medium heat or in the oven at 350ºF until heated through.
+You probably want to reheat it for about 10-15 minutes.

 finished pan seared chicken thighs with crispy skin in red pan with herbs